-Full time apprentices will typically spend 30 months on-programme (before the gateway) working towards the occupational standard.
-All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.
+Full time apprentices will typically spend 30 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+All apprentices must require and spend a minimum of 12 months on-programme.